s-group-dev/ad-aws-login/README.md

 # Azure AD Login to AWS

-The `ad-aws-login` script fetches temporary AWS credentials with Azude AD login (https://myapps.microsoft.com).
+The `ad-aws-login` scrip t fetches temporary AWS credentials with Azude AD login (https://myapps.microsoft.com).

-So far this has been used **only on OS X**.
+So far thi ds has been used **only on OS X** and with **Google Chrome** and **Microsoft Edge**.

-The script launches Microsoft Edge with a separate session and helps you through the login with a dedicated extension.
+The script launches browser with a separate session and helps you through the login with a dedicated extension.
 Because this is a new session, Edge will ask you about default browser etc. And if you choose "Remember me" on the first login, you don't need to enter your username all the time.